dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 Now that the node has been added as a validator of the subnet, let’s add it to the whitelist of subnets.
 The whitelist prevents the node from validating a subnet unintentionally.

-estart the node and add the parameter to whitelist the subnet `--whitelisted-subnets` with a comma separated list of subnets to whitelist.
+restart the node and add the parameter to whitelist the subnet `--whitelisted-subnets` with a comma-separated list of subnets to whitelist.

 The full command is:

 `./build/avalanchego --whitelisted-subnets=nTd2Q2nTLp8M9qv2VKHMdvYhtNWX7aTPa4SMEK7x7yJHbcWvr`